-In accordance with National Accounts concepts the total number of employees covers the number of employees from annual financial reports, and adjusted number of non-registered employees using Labor Force Survey data.
+In accordance with National Accounts concepts, the total number of employees covers the number of employees from annual financial reports, and an adjusted number of non-registered employees using Labour Force Survey data.

-Self-employed are defined as persons who are the sole owners, or joint owners, of the unincorporated enterprises where they work.
+Self-employed individuals are defined as persons who are the sole owners, or joint owners, of the unincorporated enterprises where they work.

-In accordance with National Accounts concepts, the total number of self-employed persons covers the adjusted number of self-employed from annual financial reports, number of self-employed obtained from the Tax Office, number of individual agricultural producers that pay contributions to the Pension Fond and adjusted number of non-registered employees using Labor Force Survey data.
+In accordance with National Accounts concepts, the total number of self-employed persons covers the adjusted number of self-employed from annual financial reports, the number of self-employed individuals obtained from the Tax Office, the number of individual agricultural producers that pay contributions to the Pension Fund, and an adjusted number of non-registered employees using Labour Force Survey data.

-After collecting all necessary data, calculation of GVA, NVA and labor productivity at IPARD beneficiary level is done with the following economic model:
+After collecting all necessary data, calculation of GVA, NVA, and labour productivity at IPARD beneficiary level was done using the following economic model: